qcif-training/StatisticalComparisonsUsingR/_episodes/03-Correlation.md

 ## Introducing continuous variables

+Testing first.
+Can I get subscripts - H~0~ What about superscripts H^2^

 The first feature of our dataset we are going to investigate is to look at relationships between continuous variables.
 A continuous variable is one which can take any value between a minimum and maximum possible value - measurements